-Our Combo Priest deck list guide features the best deck list for The Witchwood (May 2018).
+Our Combo Priest deck list guide features the best deck list for Season 52 of The Witchwood (July 2018).
 Our Combo Priest guide also contains Mulligan advice, card combos and strategy tips.

-Combo Priest is a Hearthstone deck that's been around in one form or another for absolutely ages, broke free of Dragon trappings to becomes its own thing in the early Witchwood meta, then returned once more to the safety of the Dragon tribe.
+Combo Priest is a Hearthstone deck that's been around in one form or another for absolutely ages, but has grown in popularity since the release of The Witchwood expansion back in April.

 Combo Priest deck list and strategy